ukb-dt/who-03/index.md

 Like the OpenAI revenue chart: small foundation (2023), explosive emergence through layers, with **Agents and New Products** (Embodied AI) driving apex growth to $125B.

-> *"We don't replace you.
-We grow with you.
+> *"Doesn't replace you.
+It grows with you.
 One layer at a time."*
 > — The `O)-(O` topology of evidence synthesis as a living system